New York Times report: Two women accuse Trump of inappropriate touching

 The woman -- who asked not to be identified -- met Trump in a boardroom in Trump Tower and another man -- a colleague of Burnett's friend -- was in the boardroom at the time of the incident.

 The woman told Burnett: "Trump took Tic Tacs, suggested I take them also.
-He then leaned in, catching me off guard, and kissed me almost on lips.
+He then leaned in, catching me off guard, and kissed me almost on the lips.
 I was really freaked out. ...
 After (the meeting), Trump asked me to come into his office alone.
 Was really unsure what to do. ...
 Figured I could handle myself.
 Anyway, once in his office he kept telling me how special I am and gave me his cell, asked me to call him.
 I ran the hell out of there."

 Since Trump's recorded remarks leaked, he has lost the support from members of his own Republican Party and faced criticism about his past treatment of women.